igoethal/eendraadschema/README.md

 and offer a hosted edition with additional features not available in the community edition.
 This right does not extend to derivative works produced by others based on this community edition.

-=== Build / Compile ===

-Below description is valid for a linux terminal with bash- or sh-shell.
-With some extra tweaks, compilation on other systems should be possible as well.

-- Extract all files and directories in a dedicated folder.
-- Ensure you have a typescript compiler installed that can be called by the name "tsc"
-- Run the ./compile -script from the dedicated folder.
-- Open index.html with a modern browser

 === End of Document ===